qgis/QGIS-Documentation/source/user_manual/sextante/intro.rst

    used to execute a single algorithm or run a batch process based on that algorithm.

+.. only:: html

+   Figure Sextante 1

 .. _figure_toolbox:

 .. figure:: /static/user_manual/sextante/toolbox.png
    :align: center

-   Figure SEXANTE 1: Toolbox
+   SEXTANTE Toolbox

 -  The SEXTANTE graphical modeler.
 Several algorithms can be combined graphically using the modeler to define a workflow, creating a single process that involves several sub-processes

+.. only:: html

+   Figure Sextante 2

 .. _figure_model:

 .. figure:: /static/user_manual/sextante/models.png
    :align: center

-   Figure SEXANTE 2: Models
+   SEXANTE Models

 -  The SEXTANTE history manager.
 All actions performed using any of the aforementioned elements are stored in a history file and can be later easily reproduced using the history manager

+.. only:: html

+   Figure Sextante 3

 .. _figure_history:

 .. figure:: /static/user_manual/sextante/history.png
    :align: center

-   Figure SEXANTE 3: History
+   SEXANTE History

 -  The SEXTANTE batch processing interface manager.
 This interface allows you to execute batch processes and automate the execution of a single algorithm on multiple datasets.

+.. only:: html

+   Figure Sextante 4

 .. _figure_batchprocess:

 .. figure:: /static/user_manual/sextante/batch_processing.png
    :align: center

-   Figure SEXANTE 4: Batch Processing
+   SEXANTE Batch Processing

 Along the following sections we will review each one of this elements in detail.